lukewhyte/horizontalSlider.js/README.md

       btnsInside: false, // Should the buttons go inside the slider wrapper (default: true)
       buttons: btnHtml, // A string that overrides default button HTML
       btnWrap: 'buttons', // A classname for the DIV the will be wrapped around the buttons (default: 'slider-btns')
-      counter: 2 // Number that declares which slide should be shown first };
+      counter: 2, // Number that declares which slide should be shown first
+      auto: 1500 // Number marking how frequently slider should auto-slide (default: 0) };

 $('.imgWrap').horizontalSlider(sliderOptions);